IanESmith/static-website/Services/cdmp/notes.md

 ### Things to be aware off

 - we're tracking to the October dates to sync with our ABC colleagues.
 This is a very challenging deadline so we may need to adjust (or reduce scope) in the coming days
+- the scope is still a little unclear so working with ABC tomorrow to finalise

 ### Metrics for Release Candidate 1